cwi-dis/igor/igor/plugins/readme.md

 Plugins take their name (for use in `plugindata`, for example) from the name they are installed under.
 So you can install multiple independent copies (for example as _say_ and _sayInBedroom_) and use different plugindata to control each copy of the plugin.

+### database-fragment.xml

+Many plugins require plugin-specific data in the database.
+Often there are one or more of the following items:

+- plugin-specific actions that are needed to actually fire the plugin,
+- plugin settings, for example to tell which host a specific device is connected to,
+- boilerplate entries for where the plugin will store its data.

+Usually these entries are explained in the plugin readme file, in the _schema_ section.

+Usually there is a file `database-fragment.xml` that show the entries needed.
+Basically this file is the minimal set of elements that should be in the database for the plugin to function.

+Installation of these entries into the database is not automatic, when you install the plugin you should manually insert them into the database.
+This requires a bit of knowledge, because you may have to modify some elements (such as hostname fields) and you may need to duplicate some (with modifications) for example if you want the _lan_ plugin to test different services.

 ## ble

 Listens to Bluetooth Low Energy advertisements to determine which devices are in range.
 See [ble/readme.md](ble/readme.md) for details.